For US & Canadian Dentists

 From short online modules to intensive live-surgery residencies, each format plays a role.
 The key is knowing what each type can (and cannot) offer.

 Most dentists start with theoretical courses and model-based workshops, then progress to mentored cases and live-patient programs.
-Below is a high-level comparison to help you position where you are now and what your next step could be.
+Below is an objective comparison to help you position where you are now and what your next step could be.

-Training Type Hands-on Level # Surgeries Typical CE Hours Cost & Time Ideal Candidate
+Training Type Hands-on Level # Surgeries Typical Duration Cost & Time Ideal Candidate

 💻